TzerNanLinStudio/Visual_SLAM_Implementation_for_a_Lightweight_Robot/README.md

 This project was completed during my master's degree in Advanced Computer Science at Newcastle University.
 The research combines embedded systems and machine vision techniques.
 Its primary objective is to develop a Visual SLAM system suitable for lightweight robots, showing potential for applications in specialized environments.

-This Markdown document provides a basic introduction to the project.
+This repository contains all the code for this project but this Markdown document only provides a basic introduction to this project.
 For a deeper understanding, please contact me via email at tzernan.lin.studio@gmail.com.

 # 2. The lightwieith robot structure